 Johnny Cash was not the first singer to record the song ''Sunday Morning Coming Down''.
 Some might even argue he is not the best singer to offer a rendition.
 Kris Kristofferson wrote the lyrics and recorded the song, although he was not the first.
 Ray Stevens originally released the debut 45 of the tune.
 Many have covered it since.
-No matter how many talented singers try their hand and voices with the lyrics, few will argue that Johnny Cash is the singer who made the song famous.
+No matter how many talented singers try their hands and voices with the lyrics, few will argue that Johnny Cash is the singer who made the song famous.

 Emotional Fusion and the Songs of Johnny Cash

-The strangeness of the song is reflective of the utter desolation and sadness found within its lyrics.
+The strangeness of the song is reflective of the utter desolation, and sadness found within its lyrics.
 Perhaps these traits are what made the song perfect for Johnny Cash.
 Cash was not a bubblegum country singer by any means.
-He was a deep, philosophical and, yes, troubled man.
+He was a deep, philosophical, and, yes, troubled man.

 With Johnny Cash, there is always sincerity in the lyrics.
 The sincerity made you want to listen to the song even if the impossible to ignore lyrics took you to a place you may not necessarily wish to go emotionally.

 The song allows us to observe, from a distance, the dreary life of a man who has fallen on hard times spiritually.

 In the morning, he wakes up with a massive hangover that is so strong that he cannot hold his ''head in a way that does not hurt'' clearly shows the previous night was (yet another) bender.
 This is not a new occasion for our anonymous narrator.
 Events along these lines have been commonplace for him for quite some time.